Local Limits of Small World Networks: Local Limit of the Kleinberg Model in Super-critical Regime: Omitted Proofs from Section

-Notice is guaranteed happen for all $v_i \in V(L_r(G_n, o_n))$ if $o_n$ is at least $2R_\delta$ far apart from the boundary.
-The probability of this event is at least concluding the proof of this lemma. \end{proof} By taking a union bound over all nodes in $L_r(G_n,o_n)$ and applying the lemma above, we get the proof of first-moment for the $r$-lattice neighborhoods.
+Notice is guaranteed to happen for all $v_i \in V(L_r(G_n, o_n))$ if $o_n$ is at least $r+R_\delta$ far in lattice distance from the boundary.
+The probability of this event is at least concluding the proof of this lemma. \end{proof} By taking a union bound over all nodes in $L_r(G_n,o_n)$ and applying the lemma above, we get the proof of the first-moment for the $r$-lattice neighborhoods.